-With the holiday season fast approaching, some people are dreading family get-togethers in which topics such as politics, religion, current events always come up and consistently generate tense, maybe even angry, conversations.
+With the summer holiday season fast approaching, some people are dreading family get-togethers in which topics such as politics, religion, current events always come up and consistently generate tense, maybe even angry, conversations.
 Whether it’s anticipating the inflammatory comments of an uncle with opposite political views or fear of falling into the same pattern around a religious conversation with a sibling, there is good news.
 Firstly, all these feelings—fear, dread, anger, anxiety, frustration, exacerbation—they’re all signs of being a human being… and a passionate one at that!
 And passionate human beings are more interesting than dull, apathetic ones.
 And they are signs that not only are you a human being, but the person that you’re speaking with is also a human being… even though it may not always seem like it.

 As human beings, it’s also very easy for us to fall into familiar patterns, because even though they might not always be pleasant, they have gotten us this far.
 But falling into the same patterns of anger, frustration, dread can be exhausting, stressful and unfulfilling.
 So how do we break the cycle?

 Here are a few items to think about BEFORE heading into a potentially difficult conversation.
 This exercise is particularly powerful if you take time to write out your answers and mull them over so that you can really connect with them before getting into the stressful situation.
 It also helps to think of a specific conversation with a specific person (or group of people) that you are likely to have.

 What’s my objective?
 What do you want to get out of this conversation?
 Are you interested in having this be a time of connection and celebration?
 Is it important to you to get your point across?
 Are you curious to learn from others?
 Do you want to express your feelings?
 Are you advocating for a particular position?